Ten ways to reduce E-waste in product development

 We all have that drawer – the graveyard for discarded electronics.
 What’s in yours?
 A cracked phone, an obsolete activity tracker, maybe an original iPod?
 You hang onto them, because it seems wrong to throw them away.

 You’re right.
-Globally, 44.7 million tons of E-waste were generated in 2017 (Global E-waste Monitor) but only around one-fifth of this was recycled.
+Globally, 53.6 million metric tons of electronic waste, or E-waste, were generated in 2019 but only around one-fifth of this was recycled.
 Roughly half this pile comes from personal devices, which can be hard to round up from consumers.

 The problem is not just environmental; in some cases it’s pragmatic.
-Many of the minerals in the products we throw away are difficult to obtain.
+Many minerals in the products we throw away are difficult to obtain.
 The long-term consequences are serious.
-For example, a shortage of lithium or cobalt, both key materials in electric vehicle batteries, could slam the brakes on our migration to greener transport.
+For example, a shortage of lithium or cobalt, both critical materials in electric vehicle batteries, could slam the brakes on our migration to greener transport.

 As with most environmental issues, the solution to E-waste lies with government, industry, and the consumer.
-This article focuses on how product developers can play their part.
+This article focuses on how product developers can play their part in helping to reduce e-waste.

 Ten ways to reduce E-waste